MatthiasMi/EVNKaifaMA309/README.md

 To add a database, first install
 `sudo apt-get -y install mariadb-server mysql-server` and after testing the connection
-`mysql -hlocalhost -upi -pPASSWORD db` provision the database structure
+`mysql -hlocalhost -upi -pP4ssw0rd!!!11oneELEVEN db` provision the database structure
-`cat EVNKaifaMA309/smartmeter.sql | mysql -hlocalhost -upi -pPASSWORD db` of the MySQL Initialization file `smartmeter.sql`.
+`cat EVNKaifaMA309/smartmeter.sql | mysql -hlocalhost -upi -P4ssw0rd!!!11oneELEVEN db`
+of the MySQL Initialization file `smartmeter.sql`.

 Needless to say, passing these parameters and in particular the password via environment variables is the preferred way.